 While migrating your application to null safety, you need to make sure all the dependencies are ready for migration.
 You may need to the relocation migration again after transferring the appropriate code in case any of your dependencies change during the migration.

-You might need to contact the package developers if any of your dependencies are not null-safe.
+You might need to contact the flutter package developers if any of your dependencies are not null-safe.
 However, an app is ready to migrate only if it can upgrade its dependencies to the prerelease versions of the path and process.

 2. Migrate using the migration tool

 You may require tools throughout the development process while building an app.
 These tools help you streamline the development process by performing certain tasks.
 Luckily, the migration tools are there to help you analyze the nullable attributes.
 Interestingly, you can add nullability cues to change the attributes of a device.
-However, it may affect the migration quality one way or the other.
+However, it may affect the migration quality in one way or the other.

 3. Static analysis of your migrated code